coding-blocks/blog.codingblocks.com/_posts/2017-11-03-announcing-new-courses-this-winter.md

 |-----------------	|-------------	|----------	|
 | 10              	| Rs.
 8,000   	| 4 weeks  	|

-This programme will be conducted by _**Anuj Garg**_, who has been a GSOC mentor and is now a Google Code-in org-admin for JBOSS.

 <br>
 - - - - - - -  - - - -